Barathkumar-09/Artificial-intelligence-/README.md

-# Artificial-intelligence- This Contain a list of 13 different topic under AI :
+# Artificial-intelligence:
-1.
+1.Implementation of Toy Problem